• Skip to primary navigation

 yellow corn, red onion, multi colored bell peppers and green cilantro mixed in a white bowl with lemon wedges.

-Chaat is a street food that dates back to the 17th century per author Jasmine Kaur in her article on the history of chaat.
-The word chaat literally means, “finger licking” good and that's exactly what it is!
-A well made bowl of the snack typically includes a carbohydrates, some type of vegetable or fruit, a chutney and a crunchy topping.
+The word chaat literally means " finger-licking” good, and that's precisely what it is!
+A well-made bowl of the snack typically includes carbohydrates, some type of vegetable or fruit, a chutney, and a crunchy topping.

-Some of my personal favorites are Aloo Chana Chaat With Yogurt, Khatti Meethi Aloo Chaat and Easy Baked Taco Chaat Cups.
-Some of my favorite chutneys to use as toppings are Cilantro Mint Chutney and Tamarind Dipping Sauce.
+Some of my personal favorites are fruit chaat, aloo chana chaat with yogurt, khatti meethi aloo chaat, and easy-baked taco chaat cups.
+My favorite chutneys to use as toppings are Cilantro Mint Chutney and Tamarind Dipping Sauce.

 Jump to: